caligrafy/caligrafy-quill/README.md

 + Run `docker-compose up -d dev-box`
     * This command will map your current working files to the docker container, which means you need to have your files locally setup correctly, including the vendor folder.

     * This is useful for local development but through docker.

+    * Once started, you can access the website locally via `http://localhost:8080`

 **If you don't have a local PHP server with composer:**